froxlor/Documentation/_general/configuration/php-fpm.md

 #### 3.2.1.
 Setting up the environment

-You should ensure that the Froxlor cronjob isn't executed while you set up php-fpm.
+You should ensure that the froxlor cronjob isn't executed while you set up php-fpm.
 This could produce unwanted results!

 ````shell
 service cron stop